benoitregamey/swiss-geometadata-norm/Analyse-GM03-Medium/README.md

 ---
 ### GM03 Medium Attributes xpath
-The file [GM03_Medium_Xpath.txt](./GM03/GM03_Medium_Xpath.txt) contains all attributes from the GM03 Medium norm given in XML-based ISO 19139.che profile format (xpath).
+The file [GM03_Medium_Xpath.txt](./GM03/GM03_Medium_Xpath.txt) contains all attributes from the GM03 Medium norm given in XML-based ISO 19139.che schema format (xpath).
 This is how the norm is used in geocat.ch.
 The file has been created manually.

 ---
 ### Count GM03 Medium Attributes Usage